nickdirienzo/digitalgarden/src/site/notes/Working with jujutsu.md

 jj git push --all
 ```

+###  Fixing remote tracking
-This was terrifying to run, so I learned there's a dry-run mode.
+This was terrifying to run, so I learned there's a dry-run mode (`--dry-run`).
 I'm glad I did because this would push _all_ of my local bookmarks with remote... and I have _many_.
 Worse yet, I learned that a number of these branches are not tracked by `jj` and wouldn't be pushed because of all the changes I made:

 ```
 Warning: Non-tracking remote bookmark nvd/feature@origin exists